erenlifetime/Clone-ClimaApp/README.md

-# ClimaApp
-# I made this project with the help of my udemy course.
-# This project not ready yet.
+# i learned how to use struct,class,if-else,try-catch,veriables,code algorithm and debugging.
-# i will learn a lot of things and i will never give up
+# I want to take a lot of lessons on Swift